AdaCore/spark2014/docs/lrm/source/introduction.rst

 - All expressions (including function calls) are free of side-effects.

-- Aliasing of names is not permitted.
+- Aliasing of names is not permitted in general but the renaming of entities is permitted as there is a static relation ship between the two names.
+In analysis all names introduced by a renaming declaration are replaced by the name of the renamed entity.
+This replacement is applied recursively when there are multiple renames of an entity.

 - The goto statement is not permitted.

-- The use of controlled types is not permitted.
+- The use of controlled types is not currently permitted.

 - Tasking is not currently permitted (it is intended that this will be included in Release 2 of the |SPARK| language and tools).

-- Raising and handling of exceptions is not permitted (exceptions can be included in a program but proof must be used to show that they cannot be raised).
+- Raising and handling of exceptions is not currently permitted (exceptions can be included in a program but proof must be used to show that they cannot be raised).

 .. _test_and_proof: